I Adore Mi Amor

-"I Adore Mi Amor" is a song by American R&B group Color Me Badd, released by Giant Records as the second single (third in the United Kingdom) from their debut album, C.M.B.
+"I Adore Mi Amor" is a song by American R&B group Color Me Badd, released by Giant Records as the second single (third outside North America) from their debut album, C.M.B.
 (1991).
 The song peaked at number one on the US Billboard Hot 100 chart for two weeks and spent 20 weeks on the listing, finishing 1991 at number 18 on the Billboard year-end chart.
 Worldwide, the track entered the top 20 in Canada, the Netherlands, and New Zealand.
 In 1992, saxophonist Najee covered the song from the album Just an Illusion.